+ERROR FUNC A GAS

-If, while driving in LPG mode, a sudden audible warning is heard and the warning ERROR FUNC_A GAS is displayed on the screen1), it means that there is a fault in the LPG system.
+It means there is a fault in the LPG system.
 Take the vehicle to a specialised workshop to check the LPG system.

 LPG is a highly explosive and inflammable substance.
 It may cause severe burns and other injury.